GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

 1. Paul says that in order to avoid conforming to the pattern of the world, the believers need to be transformed by the renewing of their minds.
 But renew the mind with what?

-   - a.
-The Greek word for “renewal” in this context derives from the root word kainos, which means “new as to different nature” as opposed to old.
+   - The Greek word for “renewal” in this context derives from the root word kainos, which means “new as to different nature” as opposed to old.

-   - b.
-This is none other than God’s unchanging truth found in the Scripture about who He is, what He has done and continues to do for us in Christ, etc.
+   - This is none other than God’s unchanging truth found in the Scripture about who He is, what He has done and continues to do for us in Christ, etc.

-   - c.
-Then, we “will be able to test and approve what God's will is— his good, pleasing and perfect will” (Rom.
+   - Then, we “will be able to test and approve what God's will is— his good, pleasing and perfect will” (Rom.
 12:2).

 2. Progressively, as a result of obedience to the will of God, believers can possess the sanctified character